-Current Affairs for NDA, CDS, AFCAT, Airforce X&Y Groups – News Analysis from THE HINDU (January 05, 2019)
+Current Affairs for NDA, CDS, AFCAT, Airforce X&Y Groups – News Analysis

 1. A.P. unveils second largest rock art trove

 second largest petroglyph site, containing about 80 petroglyhs, has been

 discovered at Mekala Benchi, near Aspari, in Kurnool district.
 These

 petroglyphs, or rock carvings, underscore Kurnool’s importance as a major site

 Kandanathi, with 200 petroglyphs, is also in

 Kurnool district.
 While Mekala Benchi has rock carvings dating back from the